+Publisher Drops Woody Allen's Book After Ronan Farrow Objects, Employees Walk Out

-Woody Allen's Book Will Not Be Published After Hachette Employees Object
+Publisher Drops Woody Allen's Book After Ronan Farrow Objects, Employees Walk Out

-On Friday afternoon, Hachette Book Group (HBG) announced publicly and to its employees that it will not publish Woody Allen's memoir, Apropos of Nothing, as planned next month.
+On Friday afternoon, Hachette Book Group announced publicly and to its employees that it will not publish Woody Allen's memoir, Apropos of Nothing, as planned next month.

 In a statement to NPR, the publisher said: "Hachette Book Group has decided that it will not publish Woody Allen's memoir A Propos of Nothing, originally scheduled for sale in April 2020, and will return all rights to the author."